 Experience the culinary diaspora of Armenia through samplings from local Glendale restaurants.

-Please join us in celebration of Armenian Culture, History, and Heritage during a joyous community event at the Glendale Central Library located at 222 E Harvard St, Glendale, CA 91205 on Saturday, April 11 from 10:00 AM – 1:00 PM.
+Please join us in celebration of Armenian Culture, history, and heritage during a joyous community event at the Glendale Central Library located at 222 E Harvard St, Glendale, CA 91205 on Saturday, April 11 from 10:00 AM – 1:00 PM.

 Armat is the word for “root” in Armenian language.
 Armat represents the shared roots of Armenian Heritage in Glendale.
 GLAC chose the pomegranate tree graphic to honor our connectedness with branches representing the people of the Armenian Diaspora in our community, growing together from the shared roots.